-Long Distance Film Festival aims to provide a new form of film festival for this unprecedented cultural moment in history.
-It is an entirely online global live-streaming marathon of short films built to highlight new and exciting work for and from (but not limited to) those currently in social isolation or under quarantine.
+Long Distance Film Festival is a new form of film festival for these unprecedented cultural moments.
+We are an entirely online global live-stream marathon of short films built to highlight new and exciting work from people all around the world.

 - An "Audience Award" will be given to the three most popular films of the festival through a form on our official website.
-The winners of these awards will receive year-long memberships to the curated streaming services Kinoscope and Mubi.
+The winner of these awards will each receive a copy of screenwriting software Final Draft.

-- All filmmakers selected to screen during the festival will be connected to an online community of their peers.
+- All semi-finalists and filmmakers selected to screen during the festival will be connected to an online community of their peers.

-- Festival laurels will be provided for all official selections.
+- Festival laurels will be provided for all official selections and semi-finalists.

 - There are no premiere requirements.

 - Submissions with attached cover letters are preferred, please talk about the experiences that lead you to creating your film and/or why you think it will be a good fit for LDFF.

 - All music and other copyrighted material used in films must be properly licensed.

 -It is the filmmaker(s) responsibility to have all releases for any and all subject content.
 The opinion(s) expressed in the film are those of the filmmakers not the festival or it's associates.

 - The Festival reserves the right to modify or cut credit sequences to smooth the transition between films in a given screening block.